 "Sometimes life hits you in the head with a brick.
 Don't lose faith." - Steve Jobs.

 Even if marketing hits snags in moving sales to new, fresh, more productive ways of accomplishing the company's goals, don't stop in your pursuit of success.

 Closing the gap between sales and marketing empowers your company to create a harmonious relationship that increases bottom-line results.
-Smart professionals eventually see the advantages of building a mutually respectful relationship.
-Committing to harmony with sales benefits marketing, helps trump the competition, and creates a stronger, more enduring customer experience.
+Savvy professionals eventually see the advantages of building a mutually respectful relationship.
+In turn, it's easier to encourage tech adoption.
+Committing to harmony with sales benefits marketing, helps trump the competition, and creates a more robust customer experience and, keeps reps smiling:-)